 Gibraltar Range and Washpool are located on both sides of the Gwydir Highway in northern New South Wales.
 The area is about 3.5 hours southwest of Byron Bay or just over 2 hours northwest of Coffs Harbour.

-Coming from Queensland, we took the M1/A1 (Pacific Highway) along the coast down to Grafton, which seemed to take ages as most of the Pacific Highway is single-lane in NSW.
+Coming from Queensland, take the M1/A1 (Pacific Highway) along the coast down to Grafton, which seems to take ages as most of the Pacific Highway is single-lane in NSW.
 From Grafton, it’s another 100km west along the Gwydir Highway.

-On our way back home, we decided to go inland and avoid the never-ending roadworks along the A1, and headed towards Glen Innes and then north through Stanthorpe and Warwick on the New English Highway.
+On our way back home, we decided to go inland and avoid the never-ending roadworks along the A1.
+We headed towards Glen Innes and then north through Stanthorpe and Warwick on the New England Highway.

 In terms of accessing the national parks, you can’t miss them from the Gwydir Highway as there are really big signs along the road.

-All campgrounds and walking tracks are accessed via gravel roads, which were fine for 2WD vehicles in January 2019.
+The campgrounds and walking tracks are on gravel roads, which should be fine for 2WD vehicles.
 Wet conditions, of course, change things.

 Since the national parks are at about 1,000m above sea level, camping here is still quite pleasant even over the summer.